TristanWebber/tibicen-os/README.md

 The API is unstable and is not intended to be reliable in any way.

+!WARNING!: A preemptive scheduler is partly implemented.
+No locks are implemented yet, so thread safety is not guaranteed and crashes are very likely.
+NEXT: Locks and critical sections will be implemented.

 ### syscalls

 #### `sys_write(char *bytes_to_send, int len)`